Title: On the Verge (Prelude to an Admission of Love)

 “Mulder…this isn’t nothing.”
 She presses as gently as possible along his bones, feeling for breaks.

 “Stop.”
 He leans away.
 “I’ve had x-rays.
 No breaks, no fractures.
-Your hands are like ice.”
+Your fingers are are like icicles.”
 He traps them between his own warm palms, putting an end to her probing.

 He releases her hands and tugs his undershirt back into place before lying down again.
-She lies down, too, facing him, her head cradled in the hollow between his chest and shoulder.
+She lies down, too, facing him, her head resting in the hollow between his chest and shoulder.
 His pulse thrums steadily beneath her ear.
-She places her open palm on his chest, which rises and falls with each breath he takes.
+She places her open palm on his chest, which rises and falls in a steady rhythm.
 He covers her hand with his own.

 “I want to know how you got those bruises, Mulder.
-And that wound on your head.
+And that wound on your forehead.
 Tell me everything.
 And start at the beginning.”

 She’s not sure what he means about a ship but puts that question aside for now and thinks back.